top of page

 It is protection.

 Black women are educators, entrepreneurs, caregivers, artists, leaders, and culture bearers.
-The contributions we make shape families, communities, and generations.
+Our influence stretches across families, communities, and generations.

 But none of that work should come at the cost of our health.

-And sometimes, we have to teach ourselves how to rest, especially when we were raised in environments that celebrated endurance more than balance.
+Sometimes we have to teach ourselves how to rest, especially if we were raised in environments where endurance was praised more than balance.

 I am still learning that lesson myself.